 It was a time of tremendous turmoil and brilliant discovery:

-- The little ice age was particularly cold, creating chaos and famine
+The little ice age was underway, creating chaos and famine

 Architecture.
 Inigo Jones (the Banqueting Hall) and Christopher Wren (St Paul’s Cathedral) introduced magnificent architectural designs in London and throughout England that remain beautiful and influential.